ULHPC/tutorials/basic/sequential_jobs/README.md

     oarsub -l core=1 $WORK/PS2/launcher-scripts/bash/serial/launcher_serial.sh

-Execution time comparison:
+**Question**: compare and explain the execution time with both launchers:

 * Naive workflow: time = 13m 30s
 * Parallel workflow: time = 1m 23s

-## Generic launcher, on several nodes
+## Exercise 2: Watermarking images in Python

 We will use another program, `watermark.py`, and we will distribute the computation